Uploading and processing times can vary on a few things:

 One of the main reasons the uploading/processing step takes a long time is because your internet connection is too slow or unstable.

 Be sure to use the https://speedof.me/ site to test your uploading speed.
-We require an upload speed of at least 2 MBPS.
+We require an upload speed of at least 2 MBPS but anything over 10 MBPS is ideal.
+Additionally, ensure you use reliable and fast internet to facilitate seamless uploads and syncing.

 Internet Connection Interruption